How to Monitor AI in the Workplace: Risks, Solutions & Best Practices

 • Tailor governance based on team-specific needs

-For example, a tech firm used BrowseReporter to discover that its marketing team relied heavily on Midjourney, enabling targeted training to prevent data leaks.
+For example, a tech firm utilized BrowseReporter to discover that its marketing team heavily relied on Midjourney, allowing for targeted training to prevent data leaks.

 Distinguishing Productive vs. Unproductive AI Use